 Data Security Compliance Statement

-DoJiggy products and services meet the physical and technical standards, and provide all necessary controls for our customers to maintain their administrative security compliance standards.
+DoJiggy services meet the physical and technical standards and provide all necessary controls for our customers to maintain their administrative security compliance standards.
 Specifically, DoJiggy agrees to: Implement administrative, physical, and technical safeguards that reasonably and appropriately protect the confidentiality, integrity, and availability of the electronic protected financial information that it creates, receives, maintains, or transmits on behalf of our customers.
-In summary, DoJiggy has implemented reasonable and appropriate safeguards to protect our customers financial and business information.
-Furthermore, DoJiggy agrees to report to our customers any security incident of which it becomes aware, and will authorize the termination of any customer contract in the case of any material breach of this compliance statement.
+In summary, DoJiggy has implemented reasonable and appropriate safeguards to protect our customers’ financial and business information.
+Furthermore, DoJiggy agrees to report to our customers any security incident of which it becomes aware and will authorize the termination of any customer contract in the case of any material breach of this compliance statement.

-For more information on Data and Security Compliance, please see:
+For more information on Data and Security Compliance, see: